-This year I was asked to give not one, but two talks at the Victorian branch of the Australasian College of Emergency Medicine Annual Scientific Meeting.
-It takes place on the picturesque Mornington peninsula.
-With specific streams for doctors in training as well as fully fledged FACEMs I have tasked with providing a little bit of a paediatric update.
-This post will focus on the talk I am giving to the consultant stream.
+This year, I was asked to give not one but two talks at the Victorian branch of the Australasian College of Emergency Medicine Annual Scientific Meeting, which takes place on the picturesque Mornington peninsula.
+With specific streams for doctors in training and fully-fledged FACEMs, I have been tasked with providing a little paediatric update.
+This post will focus on my talk to the consultant stream.

-When you are given the title “Sentinel Papers in Paediatric Emergency Medicine 2017” it’s easy to roll your eyes and think “What a dull topic.”
-Then I realised that most people probably don’t read or scan through 40+ paediatric journals a month and might not know what has been going on in the world of PEM.
+When given the title “Sentinel Papers in Paediatric Emergency Medicine 2017”, it’s easy to roll your eyes and think “What a dull topic.”
+Then I realised that most people probably don’t read or scan through 40+ paediatric journals a month and might not know what has been happening in the world of PEM.
 Of course the readers of DFTB are a discerning bunch and so have been enjoying our monthly Bubble Wrap updates for almost a year now, so I have had plenty of material to choose from.

-With 30 minutes and a personal mission statement to ‘not be boring’ I chose the following 5 papers.
+With 30 minutes and a personal mission statement to ‘not be boring’ I chose the following five papers.

 Children with seemingly minor head injuries present to the emergency department every day.
-Whilst it might appear to some of my juniors that I rely on my gut feeling I usually lean heavily on the PECARN head injury guidelines to identify children at very low risk of clinically significant injury.
-There are two other decision rules out there, though, that are in widespread use – the CATCH tool and the CHALICE tool.
-Whilst some countries recommend using a specific guideline Australian colleges have not taken this step.
+While it might appear to some of my juniors that I rely on my gut feeling, I usually lean heavily on the PECARN head injury guidelines to identify children at very low risk of clinically significant injury.
+Two other decision rules are in widespread use: the CATCH tool and the CHALICE tool.
+While some countries recommend specific guidelines, Australian colleges have not taken this step.

 It is important to understand that they are not equivalent.
-They apply to children of different age ranges, different injury severities and have different outcome measures.
+They apply to children of different age ranges and injury severities and have different outcome measures.
 Table 1 of the article lists all the points of difference.

 So what did PREDICT do?

-This was a prospective, multi-centre observational study involving 10 paediatric emergency departments in Australia and New Zealand.
-All children that presented with a head injury of any severity and who were under the age of 18 years of age were enrolled.
+This was a prospective, multi-centre observational study involving ten paediatric emergency departments in Australia and New Zealand.
+All children who presented with a head injury of any severity and who were under 18 years of age were enrolled.
 Data was then collected on the potential inclusion or exclusion criteria of the three rules, as well as the usual demographic data.
-Emergency department and hospital management data was recorded and all those patients that did not get neuro-imaging were followed up over 90 days .
+Emergency department and hospital management data was recorded, and all those patients who did not get neuro-imaging were followed up over 90 days.

 How many were enrolled?